en_USEnglish

 Less flexibility than OpenStack

-Additional costs for certain features
+Additional costs for some features

 Learning